AdobeDocs/analytics-platform.en/help/content-analytics/report/report.md

 ### Line

-{{release-limited-testing-section}}

 ![Content Analytics thumbnails for line](/help/content-analytics/assets/aca-line-thumbnail.png)

 Thumbnails are displayed when you hover over a data point in a [line](/help/analysis-workspace/visualizations/line.md).

 ## Previews

->[!AVAILABILITY]
->
->Bar and scatter visualizations described in this section are in Limited Testing and might be unavailable in your environment.
-This note is removed when the functionality is generally available.
-For information about the Customer Journey Analytics release process, see [Customer Journey Analytics feature releases](/help/release-notes/releases.md).
->

 You can open a preview popup window.
 To do so: